 There may be certain cases where, due to the student's disability, they are unable to handle any financial transactions themselves; in those cases we can consider paying the student's helper directly.
 The student's disability advisor would have to provide evidence under our exceptional cases procedure before we could consider this.
+The evidence must explain how the student is able to manage their other responsibilities as an employer (holiday pay, contracts, etc.), but they are unable to administer payments.

 However, we would expect that as most students already deal with their own finances for example paying rent, mobile phone contracts etc they should also be capable of paying their support worker too.